 • Ability to route a caller to a live agent if the virtual agent can’t handle the conversation.

 Webex Contact Center uses the Contact Center AI (CCAI) services through the service provider-specific integration connector.
-Customers can use AI services to design virtual agents and create complex IVR call flows.
+You can use AI services to design virtual agents and create complex IVR call flows.

 • This feature is available with Cisco subscription services only.

-Webex Contact Center currently supports the following integration:
+Webex Contact Center currently supports the following integrations:

 Dialogflow CX agent is a virtual agent that handles concurrent conversations with your end users.
 It is a natural language understanding module that understands the nuances of human language.
 You can design and build agent bots to handle the types of conversations required for your system.
 For more information about CX, see the Google documentation.